Frankfort, Michigan | Lake Michigan Destinations

 Top Things to Do and See in Frankfort

-Point Betsie Lighthouse The Point Betsie Lighthouse is a famous landmark in Benzie County and a real attraction for visitors and residents alike.
+Point Betsie Lighthouse: The Point Betsie Lighthouse is a famous landmark in Benzie County and a real attraction for visitors and residents alike.
 Located five miles north of Frankfort and along the Lake Michigan Circle Tour, the lighthouse sits at the southern entrance to the Manitou Passage and was first lit in October 1858.
 It sits 52 feet above the lake with a range of about 15 miles.
 The white tower is attached to the lighthouse keepers quarters, with an apartment that can be rented by the week.
+In addition to the exhibits on the local history, tours are available for one of the most photographed lighthouses in Michigan.

 Betsie Lake: Emptying into Lake Michigan and nestled between Frankfort and Elberta, Bestie Lake is great for fishing.